chriskrycho/v5.chriskrycho.com/site/journal/2020/Understanding args in Glimmer Components.md

 This brings us to the key takeaway for working with `args` in these components:

-<i>You should *never* assign from a property on `args` to a local class field in a Glimmer component—because changes to the parent will never be reflected in the component![^2] Not because of anything special about Glimmer components or autotracking, but just because of how JavaScript works!</i>
+<i>You should *never* assign from a property on `args` to a local class field in a Glimmer component—because changes to the parent will never be reflected in the component![^local-copy] Not because of anything special about Glimmer components or autotracking, but just because of how JavaScript works!</i>

 So far so good—but in a real Glimmer Component, we don’t pass in the args blob directly ourselves.
 Instead, we usually pass named argument values, like `@name={{this.user.name}}`.
 What’s more, we don’t necessarily pass reference types.
 We might pass in strings, numbers, etc. too—just as with `name`.
 So how does this still work?